Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 Visiting the Polish Army Museum in Warsaw:

-It is possible to book a tour of the Polish Army Museum with a guide.
+It is possible to book a guided tour of the Polish Army Museum.

 Also check: Magical gardens

-Classes are intended for preschool children (over 5 years of age) and conducted in the form of a lecture combined with the presentation of military exhibits in museum halls.
+Classes are intended for pre-school children (over 5 years of age) and are conducted in the form of a lecture combined with the presentation of military exhibits in museum rooms.

 Duration: 60 minutes